 “The best was to predict the future is to create it” Peter Drucker

-Appreciative Inquiry is based on the belief that every team and every organization has great resources which are to be discovered (Cooperrider & Avital, 2004).
+Appreciative Inquiry is based on the belief that every team and every organization has great resources that are to be discovered (Cooperrider & Avital, 2004).
 The model uses four steps (4 D):

 - Discovery (appreciating)